What Are The Sexual Assault Sentencing Guidelines?

 - The Sexual Offences Act 2003

-- What type of actions are considered sexual assaults?
+- What types of actions are considered sexual assaults?

 - Sexual assault sentencing guidelines